Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 }

-Note: I will not address this topic here, this is content deserved a completely different post and dedicated to the topic, but the best option that you have is creating a custom functoid belonging to the String functoid category (if you like it, put a comment in the post and I will address this topic in another time/post).
+Note: I will not address this topic here; this is content deserved a completely different post and is dedicated to the topic, but the best option that you have is creating a custom functoid belonging to the String functoid category (if you like it, put a comment in the post and I will address this topic at another time/post).

-However, if you do that, you will find that out-of-the-box, it is impossible to create a custom functoid based on a Logical Functoid and the reason why this is true is that all Logical Functoids available out-of-the-box with BizTalk only accept the following outputs connection types:
+However, if you do that, you will find that out-of-the-box, it is impossible to create a custom functoid based on a Logical Functoid, and the reason why this is true is that all Logical Functoids available out-of-the-box with BizTalk only accept the following output connection types:

 • ConnectionType.Element